(ABC4) – The majority of Utah is currently experiencing an extreme or exceptional drought.

 The story will be updated every Thursday as new statistics become available.

-The U.S. Drought Monitor shows the state is in 100% drought, 90% extreme drought, and 64% exceptional drought, as of June 8.
+The U.S. Drought Monitor shows 88% of the state is still in “extreme” or “exceptional” drought as of Sept.
+17.

 Utah Division of Water Resources’ Extreme Drought Watering Guide